webforj/webforj-documentation/docs/data-binding/bindings.md

 :::tip Validation Errors Reporting
-All core components of webforJ have a default configurations to automatically report validation errors either inline or through a popover.
-You can customize This behavior using [Reporters](./validation/reporters.md).
+All core components of webforJ have default configurations to automatically report validation errors, either inline or through a popover.
+You can customize this behavior using [Reporters](./validation/reporters.md).
 :::

 <!-- vale off -->